corticalstack/corticalstack.github.io/_posts/2020-06-23-metahueristic-optimization.md

 cover-img: /assets/img/forest_path.jpg
 tags: [learning, dailycoding. optimization, operationsresearch, datascience]
 ---
 Often when we make a choice we face an optimisation problem.

 Imagine a manufacturing process where 20 jobs have 10 timed operations.
 For each operation there is a corresponding machine on which it will be processed.
 You are responsible for coming up with an optimal permutation of job order that completes manufacturing in the shortest possible time.
 This problem is known as the Flow Shop Scheduling Problem (FSSP).
 In this 20*j*x10*m* scenario there are 2,432,902,008,176,640,000 possible permutations of job sequence!
-It's going to take a little while to evaluate every possible solution, right?!
-How well you can optimize will directly impact the supply chain as a whole.
+Know that how well you can optimize will directly impact the supply chain as a whole, so no pressure!
+It's going to take a little while to evaluate every possible solution, right?

 Metaheuristics can be applied to scheduling problems to propose solutions that may only be near-optimal, but considered “*good enough*”, at reasonable computational cost.
 Today I'd like to share the code and supporting academic paper for a